 - Rewards only valuable when redeemed for travel or gift cards through the ThankYou network

-We rank the Citi ThankYou Preferred Card for College Students as one of the best student cards available, due to the high rewards it offers on entertainment and restaurant spending.
+We rank the Citi® ThankYou® Preferred Credit Card for College Students as one of the best student cards available, due to the high rewards it offers on entertainment and restaurant spending.
 These are two great categories for bonuses that undergrads will be able to use outside of their daily academic lives.
-While most credit cards in this category offer cash back rewards, the ThankYou Preferred for College Students breaks the trend by earning cardholders rewards points, which can be redeemed on anything from cash back to airline tickets.
+While most credit cards in this category offer cash back rewards, the ThankYou Preferred for College Students breaks the trend by earning cardholders rewards points, which can be redeemed for things like electronics and gift cards.

-There is a decent welcome bonus available to those who sign up for the Citi ThankYou Preferred Card for College Students.
+There is a decent welcome bonus available to those who sign up for the Citi® ThankYou® Preferred Credit Card for College Students.
 Users can earn 2,500 bonus ThankYou points if they spend $500 in the first 3 months of receiving their card – that’s a $25 value.
 While it’s nothing too crazy when compared to the best credit card bonuses, as far as student cards are concerned, this is well above average.